 More successful people than ever before are citing visualization with helping them achieve their dreams.
-After establishing your goal, the next thing to do is imagining that you have already achieved it.
+After establishing your goal, the next thing to do is imagine that you have already achieved it.
 Because “seeing is believing,” creating a mental picture of your goals stimulates the subconscious mind to align with the things you want.

 Visualization takes you from the physical world into a spiritual dimension where you can picture your desired future.
 Many visualization exercises exist.
 The aim of them all is to enable you to manifest your mind’s desires into your real life.